MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 If you already have Visual Studio installed on your machine, then it's not possible to use winget's `--override` switch alongside winget's `upgrade` command.
 This means that you can't use Visual Studio's `--config` or `--add` parameters to modify an existing installation and add components to it.

-Remember that Visual Studio installations and updates require administrator privileges, so winget will prompt you to elevate if necessary in order to complete the command.
-Also, it's not currently possible to use winget to install multiple editions (i.e. different SKUs) or multiple instances of the same SKU at the same time on a client machine.
+Remember that Visual Studio installations and updates require administrator privileges, so winget will prompt you to elevate your privileges if necessary to complete the command.
+Also, it's not currently possible to use winget to install multiple editions (that is, different SKUs) or multiple instances of the same SKU at the same time on a client machine.

 ## List of workload IDs and component IDs